-When searching the appointment records, you are looking for the point when a person began working for the Post Office or took up a new position within the Post Office, so a rough idea of the relevant dates will help your research.
+When searching the appointment records, you are looking for the point when a person began working for the Post Office, or very occasionally when they took up a new position within the Post Office, so a rough idea of the relevant dates will help your research.

-Please ask at the enquiry desk if you need assistance.
+Please ask at the reception desk if you need assistance.